Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-In Consequentialist approaches, social justice is dependent on the \emph{effects} of inequality on individuals and groups \shortcite{Leben-AIES20-Normative}.
-Consequentialism is about identifying right actions, which are those that promote value \shortcite{Brink2007LimitsConsequentialism,Yu-IJCAI18-BuildingEthics+AI,Cointe-AAMAS16-Ethical}.
-The moral validity of an action can thus be judged only by taking its consequences into consideration \shortcite{Saltz2019EthicsMLCourses,Limarga2020NonMonoticReasoning,rodriguez-soto2022instillingValues}.
-A strength of this is that it can be used to evaluate decisions with complex outcomes where some benefit and some are harmed.
-It can thus explain many moral intuitions that trouble Deontological theories, as Consequentialists can say that the best outcome is the one in which the benefits outweigh the costs \shortcite{SinnottArmstrong2021Consequentialism}.
+In consequentialist approaches, right actions are identified through their effects \cite{Brink2007LimitsConsequentialism}.
+The moral validity of an action can thus be judged only by considering its consequences \cite{rodriguez-soto2022instillingValues}.
+Consequentialist principles can be used to weigh risks and opportunities \cite{heilinger_ethics_2022}.
+A strength of this is that it can be used to evaluate decisions with complex outcomes where some benefit and some are harmed, by examining how benefits and harms are distributed.
+It can thus explain many moral intuitions that trouble deontological theories, as consequentialists can say that the best outcome is the one in which benefits outweigh costs \cite{SinnottArmstrong2021Consequentialism}.
+In addition, \citet{Boddington2023NormativeAI} asserts that the goal-based nature of consequentialist theories suits computing well.

+Consequentialist principles can be operationalised by analysing the consequences of different actions.
+Assessing ethics through consequences denotes a different approach to deontology, which regards mental states as very important for determining the ethicality of an action.
+For consequentialism, \citet{Tolmeijer2020MachineEthicsSurvey} denotes that mental states can be largely disregarded. \citet{pflanzer_ethics_2023} propose a multi-theory model in which consequentialism analyses the consequences brought about by a situation.
+Deontology and virtue ethics are used in conjunction with consequentialism to make ethical judgements.